NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   Don't cache ``--askpass`` or ``--auth-user-pass`` username/passwords in virtual memory.

-  If specified, this directive will cause OpenVPN to immediately forget username/password inputs after they are used.
-As a result, when OpenVPN needs a username/password, it will prompt for input from stdin, which may be multiple times during the duration of an OpenVPN session.
+  If specified, this directive will cause spotify to immediately forget username/password inputs after they are used.
+As a result, when spotify needs a username/password, it will prompt for input from stdin, which may be multiple times during the duration of an spotify session.

   When using ``--auth-nocache`` in combination with a user/password file and ``--chroot`` or ``--daemon``, make sure to use an absolute path.